itskathylam/DataPres/README.md

 ## Workshop summary

-A hands-on tutorial discussing tools and tips for figure making and data visualization.
-This is meant to be a fun, practical tutorial on making and refining high-quality diagrams and figures for use in presentations, posters, or publications using the free, open-source vector graphics editor Inkscape as well as RStudio with the package ggplot2.
+A hands-on tutorial discussing tools and tips for figure making and data presentation.
+This is meant to be a fun, practical tutorial on using the free, open-source vector graphics editor Inkscape as well as RStudio with the package ggplot2.
+We first cover the basics of Inkscape and go through several exercises, then do a group critique of a real figure, and finally replot the data to refine in RStudio.

 ## Preparation before class